Derkades/eclipfs/README.md

 * The filesystem should store checksums to verify data has not been altered on disk, accidentally or intentionally.
 * For ease of use, allow secure operation over the internet without a VPN.
 * No fine grained user-based permissions system to allow for simpler code with better performance.
 All clients can access all data.
 Global write access is configurable per user.
+* Chunkservers are trusted to not be malicious (perform denial of service attacks etc) but only somewhat trusted to keep data safe.
+Data is encrypted client-side using AES-128-CFB with a shared key before being sent to chunk servers.